-B.3.2.1 The Municipality shall promote collaboration and equitable public participation in the land use planning process in achieving the objectives of the Official Plan.
+- B.3.2.1 The Municipality shall promote collaboration and equitable public participation in the land use planning process in achieving the objectives of

+- a) the Official Plan.

+- b)

+- c) Objectives:

-- a) To recognize the diverse interests of the community; - b) To encourage and foster a relationship with Indigenous communities; - c) To establish communication and engagement processes which will reduce barriers, foster co-operation and ensure co-ordination with all groups and individuals;
+- To recognize the diverse interests of the community;

+To encourage and foster a relationship with Indigenous communities;

+To establish communication and engagement processes which will reduce barriers, foster co-operation and ensure co-ordination with all groups and individuals; To encourage the development of relationships with Provincial government ministries, and neighbouring municipalities on issues of common concern; and,

-- d) To encourage the development of relationships with Provincial government ministries, and neighbouring municipalities on issues of common concern; and, - e) To encourage the development of partnerships with the Ministry of Northern Development, Mines, Natural Resources and Forestry and, the Temagami First Nation/Teme-Augama Anishnabai and Temagami First Nation regarding initiatives to develop, use, or manage Crown Land.
+To encourage the development of partnerships with the Ministry of Natural Resources, the Teme-Augama Anishnabai and Temagami First Nation regarding initiatives to develop, use, or manage Crown Land.

-B.3.3 Economic Opportunity
+B.3.3 e) Economic Opportunity